SolanKeir/aeca-scm-authorship/README.md

 ## Statement of Use

-This post is not an accusation, but a reaffirmation.
-Frameworks that share this structure are welcome to grow, but must acknowledge their conceptual origin.
-AECA/SCM is a public offering, but not a void.

-**Derivative use of these core ideas requires proper attribution.**
+This statement was originally issued as a reaffirmation.
+However, due to the extent of structural and conceptual replication involved, it now also serves as a formal objection.

+Frameworks that share minor similarities may warrant attribution.
+In this case, the degree of overlap and architectural duplication exceeds such a threshold.

+Attribution is not sufficient.
+Removal of the derivative work from all public platforms is formally requested.

+This authorship statement is timestamped and publicly archived on both GitHub and solankier.com.

 For media, academic, or platform inquiries: [contact@solankier.com](mailto:contact@solankier.com)